rob-smallshire/renard/README.rst

 The Renard series are a system of preferred numbers used in engineering applications which specifies a geometric sequence of numbers over the range one to ten.
-The numbers are selected to be convenient to use an to minimise the maximum relative error when an arbitrary number is replaced by the nearest Renard number.
+The numbers are selected to be convenient to use and to minimise the maximum relative error when an arbitrary number is replaced by the nearest Renard number.
 The series were proposed by the French army engineer Colonel Charles Renard and subsequently